ufrgs-gnss-lab/atm-interf/README.md

 # atm-interf
-Interferometric atmospheric delay in closed form.
+Interferometric atmospheric delay and altimetry correction in closed form.